“Why did you leave your last job?” is a common interview question you’re likely to run into while searching for a job.

 “I left my job because I was looking for something more challenging.
 Having stayed three years in my last company, I recently realized I’d hit a ceiling and there were no further opportunities to grow my skill set.
 I believe that this new position is a great fit because it’ll allow me to capitalize on my strengths and further enhance them while expanding my responsibilities.”

-This is a great answer to emphasize that you have the drive to learn and keep challenging yourself.
+This answer emphasizes that you have the drive to learn and keep challenging yourself.

 This answer also highlights how you’re looking for new opportunities to grow and progress, which makes a great case for hiring you because employers are always looking for self-motived employees.
 Just be sure that you can back up these statements with tangible examples of your accomplishments and how you see yourself meeting the challenges of your new role.